aad4000/Item_Services/backend/Readme.md

 ## Troubleshooting

+### Common Issues

-- **Port Conflicts**: Ensure port 8080 is not being used by another application.
+- **Port Conflicts**: Ensure port `8080` is not being used by another application.
+- **Docker Setup**: Verify Docker is running properly on your desktop.
 - **Environment Variables**: Double-check the `.env` file for typos or missing variables.

 ---

----
+Feel free to reach out if you encounter any issues or need further assistance!